When it comes to combining similar errors, Rollbar has a few key concepts and term:

 - Fingerprints are resilient to deploys and code changes

-Rollbar continuously improves the default grouping engine and automatically uses the most advanced version for projects created since 29th July 2020.
-You can enable it for older projects - or disable for new ones - on the 'Upgrade Grouping' settings page.
+Rollbar continuously improves the default grouping engine and automatically uses the most advanced version for projects created as of July 29, 2020.
+We apply grouping updates in such a way as to avoid false alarms caused by applying new grouping to existing items.
+You can enable auto-upgrades for older projects on the 'Upgrade Grouping' settings page.

 - Combine the filenames and method names from all of the stack frames